Everyday Information Architecture

 owned in Printed Book format

 Quality primer on how to set up a system for evaluating and restructuring web sites.
 One of the better skinny Book Apart books I've picked up.
 I will say that at a startup I don't find this problem super pressing; it's rather for very mature sites—or sites with a plethora of content—that the exercises in this book become valuable.
-For those sites, you can think of this as a brief primer on outlining, akin to Chapters 5–7 of A Manual for Writers.
+For those sites, you can think of this as a brief primer on outlining, akin to Chapters 5–7 of manual-for-writers.

 https://franknoirot.co/posts/light-dismiss-react-menu-component https://franknoirot.co/posts/posts/light-dismiss-react-menu-component